Brisbane skyline at sunset, Australia

 Why should you stay in the Central Business District?

 The Central Business District is the historic starting point of Brisbane, so this is where you’ll discover some great museums and monuments.
 It’s also packed with fine dining restaurants that serve the city’s business crowd.
 You can even walk to many of the sites, including the river, from this location which can save on transport and time.
+We have a full guide to the best day trips from Brisbane if you want to plan ahead.

 Local tip: Book a Brisbane Clock Tower Tour – this free 15 minute tour lets you see the city from above and you get to ride in an old cage elevator!